MattCCC/fetchff/README.md

 **`silent`**:
  Hangs the promise silently on error, useful for fire-and-forget requests without the need for `try/catch`.
 In case of an error, the promise will never be resolved or rejected, and any code after will never be executed.
 This strategy is useful for dispatching requests within asynchronous wrapper functions that do not need to be awaited.
 It prevents excessive usage of `try/catch` or additional response data checks everywhere.
 It can be used in combination with `onError` to handle errors separately.

+> ⚠️ **When using in Node.js:**
+> The 'silent' strategy will hang the promise forever.
+Use with caution, especially in backend/server environments.

 ```typescript
 async function myLoadingProcess() {